Haivision/srt/docs/statistics.md

 ## pktSndDrop

-Same as `pktSndDropTotal`, but on the interval.
+Same as `pktSndDropTotal`, but for a specified interval.

 ## pktRcvDrop

-Same as `pktRcvDropTotal`, but on the interval.
+Same as `pktRcvDropTotal`, but for a specified interval.

 ## pktRcvUndecrypt

-Same as `pktRcvUndecryptTotal`, but on the interval.
+Same as `pktRcvUndecryptTotal`, but for a specified interval.

 ## byteSent

-Same as `byteSentTotal`, but on the interval.
+Same as `byteSentTotal`, but for a specified interval.

 ## byteRecv

-Same as `byteRecvTotal`, but on the interval.
+Same as `byteRecvTotal`, but for a specified interval.

 ## byteRcvLoss

-Same as `byteRcvLossTotal`, but on the interval.
+Same as `byteRcvLossTotal`, but for a specified interval.

 ## byteRetrans

-Same as `byteRetransTotal`, but on the interval.
+Same as `byteRetransTotal`, but for a specified interval.

 ## byteSndDrop

-Same as `byteSndDropTotal`, but on the interval.
+Same as `byteSndDropTotal`, but for a specified interval.

 ## byteRcvDrop

-Same as `byteRcvDropTotal`, but on the interval.
+Same as `byteRcvDropTotal`, but for a specified interval.

 ## byteRcvUndecrypt

-Same as `byteRcvUndecryptTotal`, but on the interval.
+Same as `byteRcvUndecryptTotal`, but for a specified interval.

 # Instant measurements